run-ai/docs/docs/Researcher/cli-reference/new-cli/runai_pytorch_attach.md

 ## runai pytorch attach

-Attach to a running container in a pytorch training job
+attach to a running container in a pytorch training job

 ```
 runai pytorch attach [WORKLOAD_NAME] [flags]